-We have a superstarter day to begin our theme learning and a fantastic finisher day to end it (See the links below for photos showing how great these days are and how much we enjoy our learning).
+We have a superstarter day to begin our theme learning and a fantastic finisher day to end it .

-We have a daily maths lesson that is taught discretely to theme using our new school scheme taught across all three schools in the MAST called ‘Maths – No problem’.
+We have a daily maths lesson that is taught discretely to theme.

 We are taught PE and RE once a week and separately too.

-Literacy is taught discretely through weekly guided reading, comprehension, grammar, punctuation, spelling and handwriting sessions.
-We link all of our learning through our weekly theme writing and extended writing termly.
+Literacy is taught through our termly theme including weekly guided reading, comprehension, grammar, punctuation, spelling and handwriting sessions.
+We link all of our wrting through our termly theme and also have extended writing termly.

-French and Computing are taught every Thursday by specialist teachers within year group cohorts.
-Our French is very interactive including lots of singing.
-Computing is linked to our thematic approach.
+French is taught every Thursday by a specialist teacher.
+Our French is very interactive including lots of games and activites.
+Computing is also linked to our thematic approach.

 We stick to the 6 golden rules that every class in the school tries to follow.

 We have a traffic lights system in class where ‘green to go’ is rewarded and red and orange behaviours result in clearly defined and understood red and orange consequences.

 Individuals are rewarded for positive behaviour and effort in class by winning raffle tickets.
 Then, at the end of the week if our ticket is pulled out of the hat we get to choose an item out of the class prize box.

-Individual children are selected for our Whole School Praise Book and their names are read out on Fridays in assembly.
-This includes ‘Star of the week’ award for the child in class who has shown increased effort, drive, determination or resilience.
-We also have a Maths star and a Literacy star and Green to Go star for fantastic behaviour shown throughout the week.
+Individual children are selected for our Whole School Praise Book and their names are read out on Fridays in class assembly. .
+We have a Maths star, a Literacy star and Green to Go star for fantastic behaviour shown throughout the week.